 Cancer cells can use blood vessels and lymphatics to travel away from the tumour to other parts of the body.
 The movement of cancer cells from the tumour to another part of the body is called metastasis.

-Why is this important?
+Before cancer cells can metastasize, they need to enter a blood vessel or lymphatic.
+This is called lymphovascular invasion.
 Lymphovascular invasion increases the risk that cancer cells will be found in a lymph node or a distant part of the body such as the lungs.

 A margin is the normal tissue that surrounds a tumour and is removed with the tumour at the time of surgery.
-The margins will only described in cases where the tumour extends into the cervical stroma or other tissues surrounding the uterus and after the entire tumour has been removed.
+The margins will only be described in cases where the tumour extends into the cervical stroma or other tissues surrounding the uterus and after the entire tumour has been removed.

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+The movement of cancer cells from the tumour to a lymph node is called metastasis.